Alex Mesoudi

 2. Social Learning Experiments

 Arrowhead task screenshotLearning from others, aka 'social learning', lies at the heart of human culture.
-I have run several lab experiments examining how people learn from one another, who they learn from, when they learn from others rather than alone, and what they learn.
+I have run lab experiments examining how people learn from one another, who they learn from, when they learn from others rather than alone, and what they learn.
 Some studies use the 'transmission chain method', where stories or task solutions are passed along linear chains of participants like the game 'Telephone'.
-These have found, for example, that information about social relationships and interactions is transmitted better than non-social information.
-Other studies look at how people within fixed groups learn from one another over time.
+These have found, for example, that information about social relationships and interactions is transmitted better than non-social information, and that causal understanding is not necessary for improvements in technologies over time.
+Other studies look at how people within small groups learn from one another over time.
 Often these experiments look at technological change, getting participants to design arrowheads, handaxes or other objects reflecting real-life human technology.
-Previous findings have shown that people prefer to learn from successful others, but often copy others less than they should do; and that causal understanding is often not necessary for improvements in technologies.
+These studies have found that people prefer to learn from successful others, but often copy others less than they should do; and that people copy prestigious people only when direct success information is unavailable.

 Representative publications: